CTemplar/ios/README.md

 # CTemplar (for iOS and iPadOS)

-Official iOS and iPadOS client for the CTemplar secure email service.
+Official iOS and iPadOS client for the CTemplar secure (end-to-end encrypted) email service.

 ## Build Requirements